docker-archive/classicswarm/docs/configure-tls.md

             $ source ~/.bash_profile

-8. Verify that the procedure worked by issuing a `docker version` command
+8. Verify that the procedure worked by issuing a `docker version` command.

         $ docker version
         Client: